-Maybe I am just a crazy chicken lady, but I feel like my birds deserve a little more than boring dry feed every day so I make special treats for them to enjoy.
-These suet treats are perfect in the cold weather because they give an extra boost of fat and protein to help keep the birds active & warm.
-You can also substitute ice for the grease/oil for a refreshing summertime treat.
+Maybe I am just a crazy chicken lady, but I feel like my birds deserve a little more than boring dry feed each day so I make special homemade suet treats for them to enjoy.
+My chickens love to see me coming to their pen with these little morsels.

-Homemade Suet Treats
+How to Make Homemade Suet Treats

-1) Gather Ingredients
+1) Gather The Ingredients

 2) Spray a Mini Muffin Pan